 Considering the scale of this landscape type, it is surprising that there is only 1 footpath in the north western area of the landscape type.
 There are a number of tracks though the area but these are not public rights of way.
-Can you let me know whether these tracks are used by the public and if so what is their character?

 - Cypress Avenue is part of the Tregrehan 'Registerd Park/ Garden'.
 To the south of the A390 St Austell Road and opposite the principal entrance to Tregrehan, a drive leads c 950m south-east and south to Carlyon Bay and Crinnis.
 The northern 375m of this drive survives as a footpath passing through the remains of a late C19 avenue of Wellingtonia and Scots pines; the southern 575m to the south of Par Moor Road is a public road.
-The extension of the south drive was formed in the mid or late C19 to provide access to the Carlyons' mines at Crinnis - This drive is terminated to the south by a mid C19 gothic stone arch flanked by turrets which carries the Penzance to Exeter railway line over the road.
+The extension of the south drive was formed in the mid or late C19 to provide access to the Carlyons' mines at Crinnis - This drive is terminated to the south by a mid C19 Grade II listed gothic stone arch flanked by turrets which carries the Penzance to Exeter railway line over the road. - Mining remains of leats are visible alongside the A390/Parr Moor Road